AI Dubbing

 Who voices Cowboy Bebop in English?

-The voice of Spike Spiegel in the original English dub of Cowboy Bebop is brought to life by Steve Blum as one of his first anime titles.
-Blum’s iconic performance made Spike one of the most memorable characters in anime history.
+Steve Blum voices Spike Spiegel in the original English dub of Cowboy Bebop.
+This was one of his first anime roles.
+Blum’s standout performance turned Spike into a memorable anime character.
 People often claim that his performance was on par with that of the Japanese voice actor, if not better.

 What are other notable roles played by Steve Blum?